Prepare your development environment on Windows

-To build and run Azure Service Fabric applications on your development machine, install the runtime, SDK, and tools.
+To build and run Azure Service Fabric applications on your Windows development machine, install the runtime, SDK, and tools.
 You also need to enable execution of the Windows PowerShell scripts included in the SDK.

 Supported operating system versions